 Week-by-week progress and assignments.

-Please note that the entire laboratory manual is available as a single doc or pdf file (at bottom of this page).
+Please note that the laboratory manual is available as a single doc or pdf file at the bottom of this page.

 Quick review of diodes on day one.
 Introduction to BJT and CE connection.
 Basic device parameters alpha and beta, and other data sheet items.
 Simple DC BJT model.
 Need for biasing, simple biasing circuits (e.g., base bias).